joinpursuit/AC_4_Web/units/react/lessons/user_registration/user_registration.md

 }
 ```

+The order here is important:

+* First, we use our `authHelpers.createUser` method (from the `helpers` file in the `auth` folder) to process the user's password and add it to the database.
+* Then, should the `createUser` promise resolve, we authenticate their password using `passport.authenticate` and log them in.
+* Finally, `passport.authenticate` should return a user object if it resolves.
+We use that user object to send a response indicating that our registration was successful.

 ## React - Not Much Different

 In our React app, we create a couple of new components to register users and log them in, but not much is different here at all - we get info from our users and use that to make AJAX requests to our server.
 All of our auth stuff happens on the backend.

 ### Exercise

+First, using a combination of the Michael Herman tutorial and the example app as a reference, **recreate the example app** yourself to get a sense of what goes where.

-You may have noticed that there isn't a function in queries to log in a user.
+You may have noticed that there isn't a function in `queries` to log in a user.
+The frontend components include a login page, but the AJAX request it sends currently returns an error 500.

 Using the Michael Herman tutorial from the Resources section, create a loginUser function to complete this app's login functionalities.